rohitjain00/rohitjain00.github.io/_posts/2020-07-14-Get-Started-With-Options-Part-1.md

+---
+layout: post
+comments: true
-# Get Started With Options
+title : Get Started With Options Part-1
+categories: [Finance, Option]
+---

 ### What are options, futures and stocks?

 A **Stock** represent a fraction of the ownership of the comapny/assets.
 A unit of stock is called shares.
-The price of the shares is decided by the demand and supply of the shares. ([Investopedia Link](https://www.investopedia.com/terms/s/stock.asp))
+The price of the shares is decid ed by the demand and supply of the shares. ([Investopedia Link](https://www.investopedia.com/terms/s/stock.asp))

 A **future** is a contract to buy the stock at the set price regardless of the current price.
 Futures have expiration date and a set amount that are sold for a premium.
 One can purchase future for a premium to limit the risk of the price change.
 Once the future comes to an end the buyer is obliged to puchase the underlying assets. ([Investopedia Link](https://www.investopedia.com/terms/f/futures.asp))

-An **option** is similar to the futures, but it provides user the choice of accepting or refusing to buy the assets/stocks at the time of expirations.([Investopedia Link](https://www.investopedia.com/terms/o/option.asp)) These are of two types.
+An **option** is similar to the futures, bu t it provides user the choice of accepting or refusing to buy the assets/stocks at the time of expirations.([Investopedia Link](https://www.investopedia.com/terms/o/option.asp)) These are of two types.

   **Call Options :** Gives buyer the option to purchase the stock/assets at predetermined price. ([Investopedia Link](https://www.investopedia.com/terms/c/calloption.asp))